 I am an Assistant Professor in the Department of Computer Science at the University of New Hampshire.
 Before, I was a Research Staff Member at the IBM's T. J. Watson Research Center in Yorktown, NY.
 I received my Ph.D. from University of Massachusetts Amherst in 2010.
 My advisor was: Shlomo Zilberstein.

 I am interested in robust data-driven decision making.
 I study methods in reinforcement learning, approximate dynamic programming, robust mathematical optimization, and machine learning.
-I have worked on applications in domains that include precision agriculture, renewable energy management, supply chains, and others.
+I have worked on applications in domains that include precision agriculture, natural resources, renewable energy management, supply chains, and others.

 A Practical Method for Solving Contextual Bandit Problems Using Decision Trees, Adam N. Elmachtoub, Ryan McNellis, Marek Petrik, Sechan Oh, Uncertainty in Artificial Intelligence (UAI), 2017.